 Welcome to my blog!

 The purpose of this space isn’t to exhibit my best writing, though I do try to put my best foot forward.
-I like to use this space to wonder and muse about life, post snippets of conversations, share poetry, or post drunken rants and then delete them the next morning.
+I like to use this space to wonder and muse about life, post snippets of conversations, share poetry, or post and then quickly delete things.
 You know: the usual blog stuff.
 If you’re curious where the title of this blog, Excerpts From Ally Sheedy’s Purse, came from, I encourage you to read my post on The Nervous Breakdown.

 When I was a very little girl, I discovered that if you put a mirror under your chin, face up, and look down into it, it looks like you’re walking on the ceiling.
 I would spend hours and hours navigating my house on the ceiling or by turning somersaults on the floor.
 I don’t do that anymore.
 Now I work in an office.
 But one day I hope to work as a writer full time and I will have all of the floors of my fancy office made out of mirrors, and all of my words will be projected onto the ceiling in reverse while I type.

 My roots are still in the desert, but my branches grow in the Northwest.
 I love tacos from food carts where the owners hardly speak English.
 I also love nachos and miss green chilies very much.
 However, I love Trader Joe’s and recycling and all the bridges and never getting sunburns.

 When I am an old woman, I will wear second hand kimonos and keep my very long, white hair in braids.
 I will have a silver ring on each finger and twenty feral cats in my barn.
 I will live in a house on the outskirts of a small town in the desert and the children will all believe I’m a witch.
 I will live alone until I can no longer wipe my own ass or chop my own wood, which I will be able to do well into my nineties.
 At least, that’s what I tell myself now.